voltace/browser-cookies/README.md

 | httponly | Boolean        | false   | If true the cookie may only be read by the web server.
 This option may be set to [prevent malicious scripts from accessing cookies](http://blog.codinghorror.com/protecting-your-cookies-httponly/), though not all browsers support this feature yet.

 ### Examples
-Count the number of a visits to a page
+Count the number of a visits to a page:
 ```javascript
 var cookies = require('browser-cookies');